The methods documented here are to be used together with

 )

-For dynamic covariate models only: The time point of the first transaction of the customer ("coming alive") for which a prediction is made.
+For dynamic covariate models only: The time point of the first transaction of the customer ("coming alive").
 Has to be within the time range of the covariate data.

 An object of class clv.newcustomer.no.cov